 Longitudinal Study of Student & Alumni Satisfaction: A Brief Overview

-The Longitudinal Study was established in 1989 to collect and analyze a wide range of information about Jefferson students and graduates.”
+The Longitudinal Study was established in 1989 to collect and analyze a wide range of information about Jefferson students and graduates.
 Its establishment was in response to a national assessment that identified the importance of developing a strong research base in the nursing and allied health professions.
 Data are gathered from the time individuals apply to Jefferson until 10 years after graduation.
-The study is modeled, in part, on the highly regarded Longitudinal Study of Medical Students which is conducted by the Center for Research in Medical Education and Health Care, Jefferson Medical College.
-With the reorganization of the University in 2009, the Longitudinal Study incorporates information for the School of Population Health and with assessing the satisfaction of the entire student body with the services provided by the University.
+The study is modeled, in part, on the highly regarded Longitudinal Study of Medical Students which is conducted by the Center for Research in Medical Education and Health Care, Sidney Kimmel Medical College.
+With the reorganization of the University in 2009, the Longitudinal Study incorporates information for the College of Population Health and with assessing the satisfaction of the entire student body with the services provided by the University.

 The Longitudinal Study, which falls under the auspices of the University Office of Institutional Research, is designed to serve two major purposes.
-First, as a form of institutional research, its findings contribute to the ongoing evaluation and improvement of existing academic and student services in many of the schools and departments in the University.
+First, as a form of institutional research, its findings contribute to the ongoing evaluation and improvement of existing academic and student services in many of the Colleges and departments in the University.
 For example, study findings are used in efforts to enhance the Office of Marketing and Public Relations and the Career Development Center.
-The academic departments in the Schools of Health Professions, Nursing, Pharmacy and Population Health use the results in self-evaluation activities, including accreditation reports (e.g., Middle States, National League for Nursing).
+The academic departments in the Colleges of Biomedical Sciences, Health Professions, Nursing, Pharmacy and Population Health use the results in self-evaluation activities, including accreditation reports (e.g., Middle States, National League for Nursing).

 Second, the data represent a resource for investigating broader research questions in allied health, nursing, pharmacy and population health education, especially those related to outcomes such as academic success, career patterns and satisfaction.